 Students will learn to recognize and understand important words, common plot lines, implement critical decoding strategies, and interpret and analyze information presented in a story read-aloud as well as in written text.
 The development of good listening skills parallels and reinforces the development of independent reading skills.
 Students learn to draw on a wide variety of strategies to interact with and understand a range of texts, both fiction and nonfiction.Students will learn to use context clues to determine the meaning of a word, term, or phrase.

-- Students will use explicit details from a passage to contribute to discussions and provide answers to “who”, “what”, “where”, “when”, “why” and “how” questions about the text.
+- Students use explicit details from a passage to contribute to discussions and provide answers to "who,” “what," “where,” “when,” “why,” and “how” questions about the text.

-- Students will also learn to use explicit information to determine the main idea or primary purpose of a text.
+- Students learn to use explicit information to determine the main idea or primary purpose of a text.

-- Students will learn to use implicit information to make inferences about the moods and motives of characters, to increase their understanding.
+- Students learn to use implicit information to make inferences about the moods and motives of characters to increase their understanding.

-- Students will learn to draw connections between and among various kinds of text and real life.
+- Students learn to draw connections between and among various kinds of text and real life.

-- Students will learn to synthesize explicit and implicit information to make predictions or draw conclusions.
+- Students learn to synthesize explicit and implicit information to make predictions or draw conclusions.

-- Students will begin to analyze and evaluate the texts they read.
+- Students begin to analyze and evaluate the texts they read.

 As authors, our second graders become more self-confident as they develop the skills and craft necessary to “publish” pieces in a variety of genres.
 The workshop setting enables our children to work in partnerships and learn organization as well as routines necessary to meet our writing goals.
 Our students learn to observe, collect, draft, revise, edit and publish well-crafted writing pieces.
 They also learn to conduct research to aid them in writing informational texts.
 In addition, they are exposed to the examples of authors of fine literature and poetry throughout the day; these texts can be used as mentor texts.
 Genres studied in second grade include: informational texts, personal narrative, realistic fiction, opinion writing, and poetry.

-- Students will learn the importance of developing a foundational understanding of language conventions and mechanic as they move from writing sentences to composing paragraphs.
-Grammar is integrated everyday within all academic areas, introducing and utilizing basic grammar principles.
+- Students learn the importance of developing a foundational understanding of language conventions and mechanics as they move from writing sentences to composing paragraphs.
+Grammar is integrated every day within all academic areas, introducing and utilizing basic grammar principles.

-- Students will learn to recognize correct and incorrect capitalization, capitalization of proper nouns and the first word of a sentence.
+- Students learn to recognize correct and incorrect capitalization, capitalization of proper nouns, and the first word of a sentence.

-- Students will learn to use proper punctuation of dialogue and letter writing, correct end punctuation, correct use of commas within lists, and the correct use of the apostrophe in contractions and possessives.
+- Students learn to use proper punctuation of dialogue and letter-writing, correct end punctuation, correct use of commas within lists, and the correct use of the apostrophe in contractions and possessives.